H97-Git/Marin/Readme.md

-﻿# Waifu Gallery (Name Subject to Change)
+﻿# Marin

-Waifu Gallery is an image viewer made in C# with AvaloniaUI.
+Marin is an image viewer made in C# with AvaloniaUI.
 This application is designed to be used efficiently with either a mouse or a keyboard, allowing for easy one-handed operation.
 The application features a tab-oriented interface, file exploration and management, customizable keyboard shortcuts, and more.

 ## Features